 Secure Boot Facts

-Some of the important facts surrounding Secure Boot are given below.
+Some important facts about Secure Boot are provided below.

-- Boot Process Verification: This verifies the authenticity and integrity of the bootloader, operating system, and other essential components during the boot process.
+- Boot Process Verification: Verifies the authenticity and integrity of the bootloader, operating system, and other essential components during boot.
 It prevents the system from booting if any element is unsigned or tampered with.

 - UEFI Firmware: It is primarily associated with the Unified Extensible Firmware Interface (UEFI), the modern replacement for BIOS.
-UEFI firmware is equipped with Secure Boot functionality to enforce boot security.
+UEFI firmware includes Secure Boot to enforce boot security.

 - Digital Signatures: It uses digital signatures to validate the authenticity of bootloaders and operating system loaders.
 These signatures are provided by trusted authorities and are embedded in the UEFI firmware.